ChromeDevTools/devtools-frontend/test/e2e/README.md

 ```

 `it.repeat` behaves like `it.only` in that it will cause just that single test to be run.

-### Debug tests with DevTools

-Running `npm run debug-e2etest` also allows debugging a test with DevTools.
-Please note that there are two different targets that can be inspected, and the way they are inspected differs slightly:

-- You can debug the "DevTools under test" with DevTools-on-DevTools.
-Use the standard DevTools key combination to open another DevTools instance while you look at the "DevTools under test".
-You can set breakpoints and inspect the status of the "DevTools under test" this way.
-- You can debug the puppeteer side by inspecting the Node.js process that runs the e2e suite.
-Either open `chrome://inspect` or click the Node.js icon in any open DevTools window to connect to the puppeteer process.
-You can step through the puppeteer test code this way.

-### Debug tests with VSCode

-To debug in VSCode, open the "Run and Debug" sidebar, select "Run end-to-end tests in VS Code debugger" from the dropdown, and click the start button or press F5.
-Current limitations when using VSCode:

-- VSCode only attaches to the node portion of the code (mostly the test files and the test helpers), not to Chrome.
-- VSCode debugging only works with headless mode.

 ## Debugging flaky tests